nodaguti/word-quiz-generator-webapp/ReadMe.md

 ### Materials

-The materials are a CSV-formatted list of words/phrases to be tested.
+The materials are a CSV-formatted list of words/phrases to be on quiz.

 ```
 {